Cal Fire captain's wife, who is accused of killing her, arrested in Mexico

 A little over a month after Cal Fire Capt.
-Rebecca "Becky" Marodi was fatally stabbed inside her Ramona home, her accused killer was arrested in Mexico, law enforcement officials in that country confirmed to NBC 7 on Saturday.
+Rebecca "Becky" Marodi was fatally stabbed inside her Ramona home, her accused killer was arrested in Mexico, law enforcement officials in that country confirmed to NBC San Diego on Saturday.

 A news release issued by the Baja California Citizen Security Secretariat (SSCBC) stated that Marodi’s wife, Yolonda Marodi, had been taken into custody by law enforcement, who were coordinating with the counterparts in San Diego County.